What does contextualization in missions mean?

 1. Music

 The quarter tones used in Asian church music sound odd to Western ears accustomed to only half-tones.
 In the Hispanic world, music styles vary greatly.
 Andean mountain pan pipe music is very different from Mexico's Mariachi band sound.
-All three of these music styles speak to people's hearts in the cultures in which those styles are "native."
+All three music styles speak to people's hearts in the cultures in which those styles are "native."

 2. Architecture of buildings used for ministry